Special lines on contact manifolds: Distributions

-All the manifolds with corank $1$ distributions come with a natural polarisation in the sense of \S\ref{sect_lines_and_linear_subspaces}.
-Namely, $(X,L = TX/F)$ is a polarised manifold. \begin{lemma} If $\Gamma \subset X$ is a linear subspace of $(X,L)$, then $\Gamma$ is $F$-integral.
+\end{proof} All the manifolds with global corank $1$ distributions come with a natural polarisation in the sense of the opening paragraph of Section~\ref{sect_preliminaries}.
+Namely, $(X,L = TX/F)$ is a polarised manifold.
+Here $L$ is a line bundle, since it is a quotient of the vector bundle of rank $\dim X$ by its subbundle of rank $\dim X -1$. \begin{lemma} Let $X$ be a manifold with a global corank $1$ distribution $F$ and $L, \theta$ as in Definition~\ref{def_global_corank_1_distribution}.
+If $\Gamma \subset X$ is a linear subspace of $(X,L)$, then $\Gamma$ is $F$-integral.
 In particular, lines are always $F$-integral. \end{lemma} \noprf

-\subsection{Contact manifolds}
+\section{Contact manifolds}